neoforged/.github/primers/1.21.5/index.md

         - `isInterpolating` - Returns whether the entity is interpolating between two steps.
         - `sendBubbleColumnParticles` - Spawns bubble column particles from the server.
         - `canSimulateMovement` - Whether the entity's movement can be simulated, usually from being the player.
+        - `propagateFallToPassengers` - Propogates the fall damage of a vehicle to its passengers.
     - `InterpolationHandler` - A class meant to easily handle the interpolation of the position and rotation of the given entity as necessary.
     - `LivingEntity`
         - `getLuck` - Returns the luck of the entity for random events.